What You Don't Know About Food Poisoning

 You may think that food poisoning will not happen to you or your family if you simply check to see if the meat looks cooked.
 This is not the case though; a meat thermometer is the only way to ensure meat is fully cooked.
 For poultry, recommendations vary but the minimum is 70 degrees C and generally, it is best to aim for 82 degrees C for whole chicken.Preventing Food Poisoning

 Foodborne illness is a real threat to anyone and if you aren't clear on the facts, you or your family can suffer.
 Be sure to follow proper food preparation and storage guidelines described above and if ever in doubt, throw it out is a wise approach.
-With a bit of care, you can safely enjoy your foods and have a healthy tummy to show for it.Business energy with a difference
+With a bit of care, you can safely enjoy your foods and have a healthy tummy to show for it.Business Energy With a Difference from Purely Energy

 - What Are Digestive Genes?